mapbox/mbtiles-spec/1.0/spec.md

 #### Content

 The metadata table is used as a key/value store for settings.
-Two keys are required:
+Four keys are required:

 * `name`: The plain-english name of the tileset.
 * `type`: `overlay` or `baselayer`
+* `version`: The version of the tileset, as a plain number.
+* `description`: A description of the layer as plain text.

 ### Tiles